A Plan to Renew the Promise of American Life, Plank 6

 9.5.
 In the special case of joint state-federal programs like Medicaid, where block-granting may be impeded by state reluctance, it may be necessary, for practical political reasons, to break Medicaid up into multiple sub-block grants, focused on its main sub-populations.
 And it may even be necessary, as a first step, to make the program all-federal (i.e., relieve states of the financial burden of helping to finance it), in order to get it under control, and then reform it to make it block-grantable or devolvable.

 9.6.
-As a first step to facilitate the necessary reform of Social Security and Medicare, and thus to facilitate their eventual, smooth transfer to the states, eliminate the federal payroll tax and fund these programs entirely from general revenues.
+As a first step to necessary reforms of Social Security and Medicare, eliminate the federal payroll tax and fund these programs entirely from general revenues.

 9.7.
 As a matter of principle, make participation in all federal welfare, health insurance, and income-support programs optional for individuals.
 For example, eliminate the individual mandate penalties in Obamacare and Medicare.
 In the same spirit, soften the late-enrollment penalties in Medicare Parts B and D. And do not impose such mandates or penalties under other guises.